-Transferring Ownership vs. Retaining Ownership: There are two ways to donate a life policy to a nonprofit organization has two ways.
-You can go either way, depending on how much control you want over the policy after donation, you can go either way.
+Transferring Ownership vs. Retaining Ownership: Donating a life policy to a nonprofit organization has two ways.
+You can go either way, depending on how much control you want over the policy after the donation.
 This can be a difficult decision because transferring ownership separates it from your estate, but you also lose all control over it.
 Retaining ownership means that the policy is still part of your estate in terms of value and may be subject to the federal estate tax if it is over the current limit.

 Taxable Estates & Other Tax Obligations: Since the donation comes from the life insurance policy and not your estate, it is not subject to the same type of estate tax.
 However, it can be used to lower the overall value of your estate in terms of what is taxable.
-This means that those who inherit your estate may pay a lower amount in estate taxes.
+This means that those who inherit your estate may pay fewer estate taxes.